Scarface (1983 film): In other media

-The quote, "Say hello to my little friend!", from the film's climactic scene has become a pop-culture staple, and ranked 61 in AFI's 100 Years...100 Movie Quotes list.

-In 1992, professional wrestler Scott Hall joined the World Wrestling Federation (WWF, now WWE) as Razor Ramon, a shady and stylish Cuban American bully from Miami.
-The character was modeled on the characters Tony Montana and Manny Ribera from Scarface.
-Ramon's nickname (The Bad Guy) and catchphrase ("Say hello to The Bad Guy") derive from Montana's quotes: "Say hello to my little friend" and "Say goodnight to the bad guy".
-Later in his career, Hall claimed that he pitched the idea of a Scarface-like character during a meeting with Vince McMahon and Pat Patterson as a joke.

-Bob Dylan's 2020 song "My Own Version of You" references it with the line, "I'll take the Scarface Pacino and the Godfather Brando / Mix 'em up in a tank and get a robot commando."

-Metric's 2009 song "Gold Guns Girls" from the album Fantasies was inspired by the film.

-A 3D recreation of Tony's mansion was featured in the November 9, 2006 episode of MTV Cribs as a marketing piece by Vivendi (before being acquired by Activision) for the release of the video game of the same name.
-The episode features 3D model of Tony (voiced by André Sogliuzzo) leading a cameraman throughout his mansion, giving an in-depth tour of each room in a 3D environment.
-Tony's mansion is modeled after the same one appearing in the film and is used in game.
+A 3D recreation of Tony's mansion was featured in the November 9, 2006, episode of MTV Cribs as a marketing piece by Vivendi (before being acquired by Activision) for the release of Scarface: The World Is Yours.
+The episode features a 3D model of Tony (voiced by André Sogliuzzo) leading a cameraman throughout his mansion, giving an in-depth tour of each room in a 3D environment.
+Tony's mansion is modeled after its appearance in the film and is also used in the game.

-In the cartoon series The Batman, the character of the Ventriloquist uses a dummy wearing an outfit modeled on Montana's.

 Canceled sequel

-In 2001, plans were made for hip hop artist Cuban Link to write and star in a sequel of Scarface titled Son of Tony.
+In 2001, plans were made for hip-hop artist Cuban Link to write and star in a sequel of Scarface titled Son of Tony.
 The plans drew both praise and criticism and, after several years, Cuban Link indicated that he may no longer be involved with the project as the result of film rights issues and creative control.